Duke Chapel standing over campus building

 • Media may be asked to sit/stand in a section reserved for media.

-• K-ville is not open to media except during media events organized by University Communications and Duke Athletics.
+• K-ville is not open to media except during media events organized by Duke Communications, Marketing, and Public Affairs and Duke Athletics.

 • Media may use event material posted on any public Duke website, so long as it is properly credited.